ugate/templeo/jsdocp/tutorial/1-basics.md

 #### Parameter Passing <sub id="include-params"></sub>

-Not only can _includes_ load/`read` template and context at compile-time or render-time, but they can also contain __parameters__ obtained during [interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Expression_interpolation):
+Not only can _includes_ load/`read` template and context at compile-time or render-time, but they can also contain __parameters__ obtained during [interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Expression_interpolation).
+There are two types of parameters that can be passed into an `include`:
-- When an expression being passed into the `include` interpolates into a [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) instance, the parameters are passed into the [`read` operation](Cachier.html#read) in order to fetch a fresh copy of the partial template contents.
+- [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) - When an expression being passed into the `include` interpolates into a `URLSearchParams` instance, the parameters are passed into the [`read` operation](Cachier.html#read) in order to fetch a new copy of the raw partial template contents.
-- When an expression interpolates into an ordinary JSON object, the object will be in accessible __only__ within the partial which is being included using the [`options.includesParametersName`](module-templeo_options.html#.Options) as an alias.
+- `JSON` - When an expression interpolates into an ordinary JSON object, the object will be in accessible __only__ within the partial for which it is being included into.
+Access is made available via the [`options.includesParametersName`](module-templeo_options.html#.Options) alias (defaults to "`params`").
 JSON parameters are never passed when reading/fetching partial content.

 This makes for some interesting capabilities. `URLSearchParams` can be used to dynamically generate template sources based on parameters being passed, while JSON parameters can dynamically generate template sources within the partial template itself.
 Consider the following examples.